Afomolola/LITA-_CLASS_DOCUMENTATION/README.md

 ### Exploratory Data Analysis
 ---
-This involved the utilization of Data we worked on, answers to some questions about the Data such as;
+This involved the utilization of Data we worked on, to answer some questions about the Data such as;
 - Who are the top 5 selling markets
 - what is the overall sales trend
 - What is the average of the total revenue